TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 It is possible to use the same enhancer multiple times with different configurations.
 However, be aware that it is not possible to combine multiple variants / enhancers matching multiple configurations.

-However, custom enhancers can be built to overcome special use cases where e.g. two plugins with multiple parameters each could be configured.
+However, custom enhancers can be built to overcome special use cases where for example two plugins with multiple parameters each could be configured.
 Otherwise, the first variant matching the URL parameters is used for generation and resolving.